cassidoo/ama/README.md

 ### Where do you get your inspiration for your videos?

 Honestly, I just kind of collect song lyrics that I think would be fun if I added a dev "twist" to them, and if I think of a pun or something on any given day I try to write it down right away.
 Some ideas I stew on for a couple days (or weeks or months!), and some are spur of the moment immediate ones.

+### Do you do angel investing?

+I do!
+I'm still kind of a noob at it but I've invested both my own money and do scouting with a couple firms.
+I love investing in developer tools and underrepresented minority-driven companies.